MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-01-Explore-LLMs.md

 1. In the first code cell, enter and run the following code to install the required libraries:

     ```python
-    %pip install transformers==4.53.0
+    %pip install transformers==4.53.0 torch
+    dbutils.library.restartPython()
     ```

-1. Once the installation is complete, in a new cell, enter and run the following code to load the pre-trained models:
+1. In a new cell, enter and run the following code to load the pre-trained models:

     ```python
    from transformers import pipeline